yutaro21jp/sovereign-university-data/courses/btc101/en.md

 - Chapter 17 - Introduction to the Lightning Network
 - Chapter 18 - Use cases for the Lightning Network

 Before introducing the definition of money and its function in society (Chapter 1), we should start from the genesis of Bitcoin.
 Launched in 2009, Bitcoin is a relatively new technology that is different to anything else.
-It is therefore normal not to understand everything about it all at once.
+It is therefore normal not to understand everything about it, all at once.
 In fact, just like when learning how to use the Internet or to drive a car, you don’t need to know all the technical details right away: you can start by learning how to receive, pay, and secure your funds, and then take small steps to study it more deeply.

 ![image](assets/en/chapter0/3.webp)